 How to Choose the Best Driver for a Beginner

-Drivers are typically used off the tee on the long holes because they allow you to hit the golf ball as far off as possible.
+Drivers (easiest driver to hit for beginners) are typically used off the tee on the long holes because they allow you to hit the golf ball as far off as possible.
 The driver, being the lowest-lofted wood, is regarded as the Number 1 wood, and it’s ideal for use on elevated tees.
 A lower loft angle means that you will be able to strike the ball further.

 As a beginner, you need to know that drivers are measured in volume/ cubic centimeters, and the biggest driver head allowed in the golfing world is 460cc.
 These drivers are made of a carbon composite and/or titanium, which means that they are significantly lighter than clubs made of steel, and this is also why manufacturers get to increase the size of the driver’s head.